Pk-Oray/alx-system_engineering-devops/0x01-shell_permissions/README.md

-command to change the permissions on the file
+changes the permissions for the file